 Transylvania is known for its legends.
-The Dracula legend was based on Vlad Tepes, a medieval ruler of Transylvania who was notorious for being exceptionally cruel and ruthless.
+The Dracula legend was based on Vlad Tepes, a medieval ruler of Transylvania who was notorious for being ruthless.
 He was known locally as “Vlad Dracula”, “Dracula” meaning “son of the dragon” or “son of the devil” in Romanian.
-Centuries later, Irish writer Bram Stoker wrote his famous novel “Dracula”, where the local folklore tales and history blended together creating a myth of a vampire.
-Thus the legend was born, and to this day, Transylvania and the Bran Castle are associated with Dracula.
+Centuries later, Irish writer Bram Stoker wrote his famous novel “Dracula”, where the local folklore tales and history blended creating a myth of a vampire.
+Thus the legend was born, and to this day, Transylvania and Bran Castle are associated with Dracula.
 Whether you believe in vampires or not, Bran is a beautiful, picturesque mountain town you will visit.

 Throughout your tour you will experience the warm hospitality of the Romanian people, stay in beautiful medieval towns and sample the delicious Romanian cuisine and wine.
 Diverse and unspoiled, we take you back in time.
 Discover Romania with us.

 [Airport options: Sibiu (SBZ), Cluj-Napoca (CLJ) 180 km, or Bucharest (OTP) 290 km]